 - Night of the Living Dead: The public domain status, and relatively low budget the film had makes it an easy and convincing transfer onto stage.

 - The 39 Steps has been staged in a recent production with four actors.
-(Although it was originally a novel, The Thirty Nine Steps.)
+(Although it was originally a novel, The 39 Steps.)